IzzulGod/Sorachio-Chat/README.md

-# SorachioChat v2
+# SorachioChat

-**SorachioChat v2** is an advanced AI chatbot application with **multimodal** capabilities — enabling users to interact using text, voice, and images.
+**SorachioChat** is an advanced AI chatbot application with **multimodal** capabilities — enabling users to interact using text, voice, and images.
 This entire project was built with AI assistance using [Lovable.dev](https://lovable.dev), powered by OpenRouter API backend, and securely deployed through Netlify.

 ## 🔗 Live Demo